-And guess what, at the ripe old age of 58, I was diagnosed with Autism Spectrum Disorder.
+And guess what, at the ripe old age of 58, he diagnosed me with Autism Spectrum Disorder.

 Since the diagnose, I have clear insight into the world of recovery while still feeling an overwhelming sense of isolation, separateness, and that weird feeling of not belonging.

-I have become an expert on how to develop self-respect, self-acceptance, and self-love, with social ease and comfort in the world of Autism.
+I have become an expert on how to develop self-respect, self-acceptance, and self-love, with social ease and comfort in the world, and in the world of Autism.

-In addition, I have been free from drugs and alcohol for more than 28 years.
+In addition, I have been free from drugs, alcohol, and any mood -altering drugs for more than 29 years.